hybridsjs/hybrids/docs/store/model.md

 ### Self Reference & Import Cycles

-The model definition is based on the plain object definition, so by the JavaScript constraints, it is not possible to create a property, which is a model definition of itself, or use the definition from another ES module, which depends on the source file.
-In those situations, you can use the `store.ref(fn)` method, which sets a property to the result of the passed function in time of the definition (when the model definition is used for the first time).
+The model definition is based on the plain object definition, so by the JavaScript constraints, it is not possible to create a property, which is a model definition of itself, or use the definition from another ES module, which depends on the source file (there is an import cycle).
+In those situations, use the `store.ref(fn)` method, which sets a property to the result of the passed function in time of the definition (when the model definition is used for the first time).

 ```typescript
 store.ref(fn: () => Property): fn;